styleguidist/react-styleguidist/Readme.md

 ### Usage examples and further documentation

-Examples are written in Markdown where any code blocks will be rendered as a react components.
+Examples are written in Markdown where any code block will be rendered as a react component.
 By default any `Readme.md` in the component folder is treated as an examples file but you can change it with the `getExampleFilename` option.

 ```markdown
 React component example: